jmcardon/tsec/docs/src/main/tut/docs/http4s/auth-jwt.md

 This authenticator uses [JWT](https://jwt.io) for authentication.
 The contents of the actual identity are transported in the `subject` claim, and are encrypted if you choose the `statelessEncrypted` or `statelessEncryptedArbitrary` option.

+### Defaults
 The authenticator `stateless` and `withBackingStore` methods default to transporting it in the `Authorization` header as a Bearer token.
-If you must transport it in an arbitrary token, use the methods that end in `Arbitrary`, i.e `statelessArbitrary`.
+If you must transport it in an arbitrary header, use the methods that end in `Arbitrary`, i.e `statelessArbitrary`.

 For the cases of a custom header, JWT authenticator uses `TSecJWTSettings` for configuration: